guglxni/fedzk/fedzk/docs/CONTRIBUTING.md

 If you have questions or need help:

 1. Open an issue with the "question" label
-2. Discuss in the project's communication channels
+2. For code-related questions, use inline comments in the PR
-3. Reach out to maintainers
+3. Reach out to project maintainers through GitHub issues

 Thank you for contributing to FedZK!